 - Step 3: BEFORE you attend Orientation, complete the Liability Waiver.
 It is also located at http://ugs.utah.edu/ames/.
 There are three different versions.
 Use the one applicable to you or your student.

 - Step 4: Even if you have attended orientation previously, you are required to attend orientation again for the upcoming year.Attend Mandatory Orientation on EITHER April 8th or April 16th at 6pm at AMES.

 - UofU Liability waiver before Orientation

 - Your University ID # (uNID) will be created from the list we receive from USHE.
 This is why registration with USHE is a required step in the registration process.

 - Yes, student must complete all steps prior to deadlines listed above.
 Failure to do so will result in a loss of opportunity to take these courses.

-- Registering for classes at AMES does not register you for classes at the University.
-You won’t be registered for UofU/AMES classes until you register through the university system.
-An email will be sent to students once they have completed the first 3 steps listed above.
+- Requesting UofU classes at AMES does not register you for classes at the University.
+You won’t be registered for UofU/AMES classes until you are registered in the university system.
+AMES Counselors will send you the registration form.

-- No, tuition fees are not subject to fee waivers.
-Items subject to fee waivers include lab fees, material costs, as well as textbooks.
+- No, tuition fees or accuplacer testing are notsubject to fee waivers.
+Items subject to High School fee waivers include lab fees, material costs, as well as textbooks.

 This information is also located on the Class Schedule.